magento/devdocs/guides/v1.0/extension-dev-guide/composer-integration.md

 <td>
 <pre>magento2-library</pre>
 </td>
-<td> Note that for now there is only "magento/framework" package.
+<td>Currently there is only "magento/framework" package.
 We don't distinguish particular libraries as separate components.
-But if we do, we'll use "framework-" prefix (as provided in example) </td>
+In the future, if we do, we'll use "framework-" prefix (as provided in the example). </td>
 </tr>
 </tbody></table>

-<h3>Naming Convention for Magento Component Packages</h3>
+<h3>Naming conventions</h3>

-The namespace of Composer packages is global within a package repository (such as packagist.org).
+The namespace of Composer packages is global within a package repository (such as [packagist.org](packagist.org)).
 The Composer specification requires that a package name use the format:

 `<vendor_name>/<package_name>`

-As a result, vendors of different packages are distinguished, and there is a low risk of overlapping (unless 2 different vendors call themselves in exactly the same way).
+As a result, vendors of different packages are distinguished, and there is a low risk of overlapping (unless different vendors names themselves exactly the same).
 All letters in the name must be lowercase.
-Therefore, format for package names released by Magento Inc is:
+Therefore, the format for package names released by Magento Inc is:

 `magento/*`

 The package name is up to the vendor (as long as it is lowercase).
 If this name is meant to consist of multiple words, the Composer specification recommends separating them with dash.
 The convention for Magento package names is this:

-`magento/<type-prefix>[-<suffix>][-<suffix>]`...
+`magento/<type-prefix>-<suffix>[-<suffix>]`...

 Where: